nih-cfde/training-and-engagement/docs/Bioinformatic-Analyses/RNAseq-on-Cavatica/rna_seq_7.md

 * **Factor level - reference** represents the denominator for the log2 fold change (LFC) i.e what condition/group do we compare against.
 Enter **Ependymoma** as the reference factor.
 Changing the order of the reference or test factor level results in reversal of direction of log fold change.
 * **Factor level - test** represents the numerator for the LFC.
 Enter **Medulloblastoma** as the test factor.
 * Select the **Quantification tool** used to calculate transcript abundance from the drop down menu.
 The expression data for our data were generated using **kallisto**.
 * DESeq2 allows for the shrinkage of the LFC which uses information from all genes to generate accurate estimates.
-LFC shrinkage tampers down any non-informative differences in the small count gene while the large fold changes from genes with lots of statistical information are not shrunk.
-This allows for comparing all estimated LFC across experiments.
+LFC shrinkage is useful for visualization and ranking of genes.
 Set the **log2 fold change shrinkage** to **True**.
 * Click <span class="highlight_txt">:fontawesome-solid-play: Run</span> on the right hand corner to initiate the analysis.

 !!! note "Default Settings"